-Mr. Feng Jun (馮駿), aged 58, is the chief representative of the Shanghai Representative Office of SIHL, the shares of which are listed on the Main Board of the Stock Exchange (Stock code: 363) and a chairman and chief executive officer of Shanghai Overseas Company Limited.
-He was an executive director of SIIC Environment Holdings Ltd., the shares of which are listed on the Main Board of the Singapore Stock Exchange (Stock code: 807) from December 2009 to May 2021, a vice president of SIIC Management (Shanghai) Ltd. He graduated from the Economics and Management School of Wuhan University and obtained a master's degree in economics in 1987.
+Mr. Feng Jun (馮駿), aged 60, is the chief representative of the Shanghai Representative Office of SIHL, the shares of which are listed on the Main Board of the Stock Exchange (Stock code: 363) and a chairman and chief executive officer of Shanghai Overseas Company Limited.
+He was an executive director of SIIC Environment Holdings Ltd., the shares of which are listed on the Main Board of the Singapore Stock Exchange (Stock code: BHK.SG) and listed on the Main Board of Hong Kong Stock Exchange since March 2018 (stock code: 807) from December 2009 to May 2021, a vice president of SIIC Management (Shanghai) Ltd. He graduated from the Economics and Management School of Wuhan University and obtained a master's degree in economics in 1987.
 He has over 30 years' experience in capital markets operation.

-Mr. Lui Ting Cheong Alexander (呂定昌), aged 42, has been a non-executive Director of our Company since 2014.
+Mr. Lui Ting Cheong Alexander (呂定昌), aged 44, has been a non-executive Director of our Company since 2014.
 He is a managing director of Olympus Capital Holdings Asia where he co-heads the environmental investment in Asia.
 He has been with Olympus Capital Holdings Asia since 2008.
 Prior to joining Olympus Capital Holdings Asia, Mr. Lui worked at Merrill Lynch (Asia Pacific) Limited till 2008.
 Mr. Lui graduated from Cornell University with a bachelor of science degree (magna cum laude) and a bachelor of arts degree in 2001.